 A short warning before we begin: I’m an extremely pompous geek who loves to show off how much he knows about Batman.
 So most every review is going to start with me blathering on about the entire history of that episode’s villain, plus any other stories that might’ve served as an inspiration for the episode.

 Buuut not this one.
-It stars the Joker, for Christ’s sake.
-You should know who he is.
-If you don’t, you’d better get back to Remedial Batmanology.
+It stars the Joker, and if you don’t know who that is, you should probably get back to Remedial Batmanology.

 Let’s take a look.